gummikana/NoMoreMoney/rules.md

 In the first Banker Auction, bidding for the banker card starts with the person who has most recently gone to the bank.
 In subsequent rounds, bidding starts with the player to the left of the current Banker.

-Clockwise around the table, each player states the amount of money they are willing pay to be the Banker.
+Clockwise around the table, each player states the amount of money they are willing to pay to be the Banker.
 The next player can either raise the amount or leave the auction.
 This continues until one player has won the auction.
 That player then pays their bid to the Printing Press and takes the Banker card.
 They place the Banker card in front of their screen so it is visible to all players, indicating that they are the Banker for this round.

 If no one is willing to pay anything to be the Banker, the Banker card moves clockwise to the next player.
 That player becomes the new Banker for that round.